 It’s very sad to read about the loss of John Casablancas, one of the original ‘old-school’ fashion people who pioneered and innovated the modelling industry, throughout his career.
 As the founder of the original Elite network of agencies, Casablancas is somebody who knew everything there was to know about the industry and had seen it all before.

-The internet is an incredible invention, but it does allow for people to create profiles of themselves without any accuracy and then they use association with others to make it appear like they are the real deal – fashion and photography like many industries is full of these fakers.
-They are not real artists, they are commercially minded leaches and when i spot them i avoid them like the plague.
-Like so many, i’ve had my fair share of ‘copycats’ and I’ve been fooled by a few, but it’s all a part of growing and evolving.
+The internet is an incredible invention, but it does allow for people to create profiles of themselves without any accuracy and then they use association with others to make it appear like they are the real deal – fashion and photography like many industries are full of these fakers.
+They are not real artists, they are commercially minded leaches and when I spot them I avoid them like the plague.
+Like so many, I’ve had my fair share of ‘copycats’ and I’ve been fooled by a few, but it’s all a part of growing and evolving.

 Ian Cole, Editor-in-Chief